AN/APG-79 AESA Radar Active Electronically Scanned Array

 The revolutionary APG-79 AESA radar provides F/A-18 aircrews with powerful capabilities

-The APG-79 AESA radar system represents a significant advance in radar technology - from the front-end array to the back-end processor and operational software.
-This combat-proven AESA radar system substantially increases the power of the U.S. Navy’s F/A-18E/F Super Hornet, making it less vulnerable than ever before.
+The APG-79 AESA radar system represents a significant advance in radar technology – from the front-end array to the back-end processor and operational software.
+This combat-proven AESA radar system substantially increases the power of the U.S. Navy's F/A-18E/F Super Hornet and the F/A-18 Classic Hornet making them stronger than ever before.

 With its active electronic beam scanning — which allows the radar beam to be steered at nearly the speed of light — the APG-79 optimizes situational awareness and provides superior air-to-air and air-to-surface capability.
 The agile beam enables the multimode radar to interleave in near-real time, so that pilot and crew can use both modes simultaneously.